takeda1350/robosysros/README.md

 ## デモ動画
 https://youtu.be/z8k4U-Ns4HM
 ## LICENSE
-This repository is licensed under the GPLv3 license, see COPYING
+This repository is licensed under the GPLv3 license, see License